Fluoride Can Be Toxic ( in Large Doses )

-We are constantly being reminded that fluoride is an important component for healthy teeth and bones, and are urged to use products containing fluoride, but if taken in too larger quantities fluoride can become toxic.
+Healthy teeth and bones require fluoride, but if taken in a large quantity, fluoride can become toxic.
 Toxicity can either be chronic or acute.
-Anyone suffering from acute fluoride toxicity will have ingested too much fluoride within a very short time span, and this can produce a long list of symptoms including:
+Anyone suffering from acute fluoride toxicity will have ingested too much fluoride within a brief period, and this can produce a long list of symptoms, including:

 - Suffering from abdominal pain or diarrhea

 - Feeling weak or noticing the muscles in your hands and feet go into involuntary spams